Skip to footer content

 • Remove gsdll*.dll files from deployments

-• Verify application works without Ghostscript GPL installed
+• Verify application works without Ghostscript installed

 Post-Migration